Castux/SnakeEyes/docs.md

 Returns a string that summarizes the die: the sorted list of outcomes with their probabilities, as well as the cumulative distributions (probability to be lower or higher than a given outcome).

-This is what is also returned when a `Die` is converted to a string using `tostring` (and therefore when using `print`).
+This is what is also returned when a `Die` is converted to a string using `tostring` (and therefore when using `print` or `write`).

 ### Die:compute_stats()

 Returns a table with the following fields:

 - `boolean`: whether the die's outcomes are booleans or not
-- `outcomes`: the sorted list of possible outcomes of this die
+- `outcomes`: the sorted list of possible outcomes of this die (note that strings can be compared and sorted lexicographically in Lua)
 - `probabilities`: the probabilities associated with the outcomes, in the same order
 - `lte`: the cumulative distribution, that is, for each outcome, the probability of getting this outcome or a lower one (in the same order as `outcomes`)
 - `gte`: the other cumulative distribution: for each outcome, the probability of getting this outcome or a higher one (in the same order as `outcomes`)

-Fields `lte` and `gte` are omitted for boolean dice, and the `outcomes` table is not sorted, since booleans cannot be orderd.
+Fields `lte` and `gte` are omitted for boolean dice, and the `outcomes` table is not sorted, since booleans cannot be ordered.

 ### Die:apply(func)